-3: The message contains poor spelling and grammar
+3: The message contains poor spelling and grammar - but not always!

 Whenever a large company sends out a message on behalf of the company, the message is usually reviewed for spelling, grammar, and legality, among other things.
 If a message is filled with poor grammar or spelling mistakes, it probably didn't come from a major corporation.
+But scammers are getting smart, so be careful!